 Segment operating income or loss is segment net revenue less segment cost of revenue and operating expenses.
 See "Executive Overview - Industry Trends and Seasonality" earlier in this Item 2 for a description of the seasonality of our business.
 We include expenses such as corporate selling and marketing, product development, general and administrative, and non-employment related legal and litigation settlement costs, which are not allocated to specific segments, in unallocated corporate items as part of other corporate expenses.
 For our Credit Karma reportable segment, segment expenses include all direct expenses related to selling and marketing, product development, and general and administrative.
 Unallocated corporate items for all segments include share-based compensation, amortization of acquired technology, amortization of other acquired intangible assets, goodwill and intangible asset impairment charges, and professional fees and transaction charges related to business combinations.
-These unallocated corporate items for all segments totaled \$2.4 billion in the first six months of fiscal 2023 and \$2.0 billion in the first six months of fiscal 2022.
-Unallocated corporate items increased in the fiscal 2023 period primarily due to increases in share-based compensation expense, selling and marketing expense, and amortization of other acquired intangible assets.
+These unallocated corporate items for all segments totaled \$3.6 billion in the first nine months of fiscal 2023 and \$3.2 billion in the first nine months of scal 2022.
+Unallocated corporate items increased in the fiscal 2023 period primarily due to increases in share-based compensation expense, corporate selling and marketing expense, and corporate product development, partially offset by a one-time charge related to a settlement recorded in the previous fiscal year.
 See Note 12 to the condensed consolidated financial statements in Part I, Item 1 of this Quarterly Report for reconciliations of total segment operating income or loss to consolidated operating income or loss for each fiscal period presented.